digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 > Other buttons apart from those listed below are available, but these are not included due to limited resources {: .block-note}

-### Specifics - ANT button
+### Specifics - ANT/DIM buttons

-> Factory Wiring Harness Plug Colour - Blue
+> Factory Wiring Harness Plug Colour (Antenna) - Blue
+>
+> Factory Wiring Harness Plug Colour (Dimmer) - White

 On models where an electric antenna is present, a ANT button can be found.

+Similarly, on models where a blackout/dimmer circuit is present, a DIM button can be found

-This button has 4 pins accessible, but is a toggle (latching) switch.
+in both cases, these buttons have 4 pins accessible, but is a toggle (latching) switch.

 > These buttons are ideal for use for auxiliary functions while only filling the blank button locations present on lower models of Falcon.
 {: .block-note}